-Come visit all of your favorite animals and participate in fun family drop-in science and art classes on Saturdays throughout the summer.
+Come visit all of your favorite animals and participate in fun family drop-in science and art classes on Saturdays throughout Summer 2017.

 The San Francisco Arts Commission and the Randall Museum announce the installation of Windswept, a wind-driven kinetic facade by Charles Sowers.

 Consisting of over 500 freely rotating directional arrows,Windswept transforms a blank wall into a large-scale observational instrument that reveals the complex interactions between the wind and the environment.
 The artwork was funded by the Art Enrichment monies generated by the San Francisco Public Utilities Commission’s capital projects.